rntrtul/moviola/README.md

 # Moviola

-A simple video editor for daily needs
 ![image showing video editor ui](data/screenshots/basic_ui.png)

+Moviola aims to be a surprisingly capable video editor with a pleasing and simple-to-use interface.

+It is not a timeline based editor, and they are currently no plans for features that will require timing.

-## Basic Features for 1.0
+## Supported Features

 - Crop Videos
-- Trim Video start and end
+- Trim video start and end
-- Export Current Frame
+- Export current frame
 - Rotate
 - Flip video
-- Remove Audio
+- Remove audio

-## Features to add later
+## Planned New Features

-- basic color balance (brightness, contrast, hue, saturation)
+- Basic colour balance (brightness, contrast, hue, saturation)
-- playback speed
-- normalized audio
-- loseless if only trimming length
+- Straigten and Skew
+- Loseless encoding when applicable
-- convert to gif
+- Convert to gif
+- Text overlay
-- markup (text and pen)
+- Pen markup
+- Keyboard shortcuts
+- Zoom on preview